peterrichards-lr/liferay-workflow-extensions/docs/example/README.md

 ![Notification template](images/notification-template.png)

+### Checking the Process Uploads outcome

+The Check Outcome condition node uses the DDM Form Action Outcome Evaluator to determine what action to take depending on whether the uploads were processed successfully, i.e. approve the application or report the issue to an administrator.

 ### Prospect above 100,000

 The following shows the example of the use case where the annual turnover is above 1000,000